Costa Rica Digital Nomad Visa — 2026 Update

 One of the biggest advantages of the Costa Rica Digital Nomad Visa is its favorable tax treatment for remote workers.

-You can legally receive foreign income without it being taxed locally
+You can legally receive income from foreign employers or international clients without being taxed locally

 This exemption applies for the entire duration of your visa, including any approved renewal period

-Note: While Costa Rica won’t tax your foreign income, you may still have tax obligations in your home country, depending on your citizenship and tax residency status.
-It's a good idea to consult with a cross-border tax professional to stay compliant.
+Note: While Costa Rica does not tax foreign-earned income, you may still have tax obligations in your home country or country of tax residence, depending on your citizenship and personal tax situation.
+It’s strongly recommended to consult a cross-border tax professional to ensure full compliance.

 Living in Costa Rica with the Digital Nomad Visa